EXJUSTICE/GradientCrescent/README.md

 # GradientCrescent Master Repository
-Host directory for all repositories containing code from GradientCrescent.
+Source directory for all projects from GradientCrescent.
 All tutorial links together with code can be found within each subdirectory.

 ## Table of Contents